 Rotorua is one of the ‘jewels’ of New Zealand and the heart of the Maori culture - its crystal clear lake, thermal wonders and lush forests are a joy to explore.
 Today we visit the Whakarewarewa Thermal Village, where the Maori continue to live in harmony with this unique landscape, amidst the eruptions of geothermal activity.
 Later, we drive to Tamaki Maori Village to have an all-embracing cultural experience complete with a traditional ‘hangi’ accompanied by song and dance.

 Rotorua - Auckland

 We head north to Auckland, where on arrival we take a tour of New Zealand’s largest city, formed on the ridges of volcanic lava flows.
 Our city tour introduces us to the heart of the ‘Queen City’ and its founder, Captain Hobson, before making our way to the suburbs and Parnell Village with its quaint boutiques, restaurants and Victorian-styled shops.
 The rest of the day is free to meander around the city with its sparkling waterfront location.
 Our hotel for two nights is the Grand Millennium Auckland (4.5-star) or Heritage Auckland (4.5-star).

 Grand Millennium Auckland (4.5-star) or Heritage Auckland (4.5-star)

 With a free day in Auckland, maybe ascend Auckland’s Sky Tower for breathtaking views over the city and its incredible backdrop, or if you feel like venturing a little further, there are several small islands reachable by ferry from Auckland’s two harbours.
 Alternatively take an optional cruise along Waitemata Harbour.

 Day 25 Auckland - In flight

-Our odyssey almost at an end, we transfer to Auckland Airport for a scheduled Qantas flight to Sydney and onward flight to London via Dubai.
+Our odyssey almost at an end, we transfer to Auckland Airport for your return flight to the UK.